lautriva/opensplat/readme.md

 * Cover your territory with your team ink
 * Hide yourself in your team's ink
 * Liquidate your opponents
-* Buy weapons / clothing stuff (even without internet connection!)
+* Buy weapons / clothing stuff
 * Turf war
 * Salmon run